 CBD Isolates would most likely associate itself with that of a Vitamin C tablet.
 Derived from an orange, but stripped of any defining characteristics.
 While Vitamin C itself can provide value to overall wellness, it would never come close to its efficacy as drinking a glass of orange juice, or better yet, eating an orange fruit.

 Many believe a Full Spectrum CBD formula works best, as all cannabinoids and plant matter is retained upon the initial extraction.
-What sets Envy CBD apart from the others is that our extraction process effectively hybridizes Full Spectrum and Broad Spectrum in what is called Full Plant Extract.

-Full Plant Extract, as the name suggests, uses the entire plant.
+A Full Spectrum, as the name suggests, uses the entire plant.
 We convert the biomass, which is simply the cultivated hemp ground down to a coarse powder, through a Super-critical CO2 extraction process.
 The result is a raw, crude CBD oil.
 Once we have the raw, crude CBD oil on-hand, we winterize our oil to -85C which helps to isolate unwanted plant matter, lipids, and wax that would otherwise throw off the purity of the CBD product.
 After the winterization process, we apply a state-of-the-art chromatography process that effectively filters out the THC, resulting in a refined, potent, and pure CBD oil.

 By far, the most common and possibly the most effective method of taking CBD oil is to take your preferred serving under the tongue.
 This is called Sublingual Consumption, where you apply the oil under the tongue for 60 to 90 seconds before swallowing.
 Sublingual Consumption allows the CBD to be absorbed directly into the blood stream instead of having to metabolize it and pass through multiple systems before its effects are experienced.